Induction Generator: Types & Working Principle

 It is also very useful when the amount of energy surpasses the machine’s rating intermittently.
 Other generators normally have to be taken offline (or be operated with reduced load) if they are exposed to conditions that exceed the design rating.

-When a DFIG is used, the generator can accept the extra input energy; the generator is allowed to speed up for a short period of time and it continues to produce the grid frequency.
+When a DFIG is used, the generator can accept the extra input energy; the generator is allowed to speed up for a short period of time, and it continues to produce the grid frequency.
 This continuous operation improves the overall efficiency of the generator.

-Figure 6 Vibration Testing
+Figure 6 Vibration Testing in an Induction Generation

 One of the most critical tests of any generator is balancing the generator to ensure that rotor vibration is within acceptable limits.